 Rather, it helps you sleep better.
 Sleep is key to growth hormone production.
 About 70% of your growth hormone is produced in slow-wave sleep.
 However, that production decreases by 200% to 300% between the ages of 30 and 40.

 Because your growth hormone production decreases so much, men in their 30s often experience a reduction in energy and muscle strength.

-So, when Nugenix claims their supplement can help you produce more growth hormone through better sleep, the claim is in line with the general medical consensus.
+Nugenix claims their supplement can help you produce more growth hormone through better sleep; in this article, we review the safety and efficacy of this supplement.

 How well Nugenix GH-Boost works (or doesn’t work) is based on the ingredients it includes.